Killer Diller (1948 film)

 Killer Diller is a 1948 American musical comedy race film directed by Josh Binney and released by All American.
 Academic and comedienne Eddie Tafoya wrote that "Killer Diller is really more concerned with showcasing black talent appearing at Harlem's legendary Apollo Theater than it is with providing audiences with a satisfying story."
 The movie features The Clark Brothers (tap dancers), Nat King Cole, Moms Mabley, Dusty Fletcher, Butterfly McQueen, the Andy Kirk Orchestra and the Four Congaroos (dancing the Lindy Hop).
 René J. Hall was the film's arranger.

 Plot

 Dusty Fletcher plays a comic, tap dancer and bad magician.
 While practicing his routine for that evening's variety show, he accidentally vanishes Lola, the girlfriend of the show's manager, Baltimore Dumdone.
-She was wearing a thousand-dollar string of pearls and it seems most likely that criminality is afoot.
+She was wearing a thousand-dollar string of pearls and it seems most likely that crime is afoot.
 Dusty's slapstick antics take up a large portion of the film's first act, with some Keystone Cops-type schtick thrown in when four police officers begin chasing Dusty in and out of his disappearance cabinet.